 - Heat butter and oil in a heavy bottomed pan until the butter has melted.
 Add the chopped onion and celery.

-- Cook until softened, stirring occasionally, for around five minutes.
+- Cook until softened, occasionally stirring, for around five minutes.

 - Add the garlic and herbs, stir and cook briefly.

 - Stir in the peas and add the water and stock.
-Bring to the boil and reduce the heat to a strong simmer and cook until all ingredients are soft.
+Bring to the boil and reduce the heat to a steady simmer and cook until all ingredients are soft.